 How Do Google’s Major Ranking Factors Interact?

-There are many reasons for wanting to understand this, but as relates to links as a ranking factor, they can help us understand why the non-aggregated Spearman correlation scores aren’t higher than they are.
+There are many reasons for wanting to understand this; however, relating to links as a ranking factor, can help us understand why the non-aggregated Spearman correlation scores aren’t higher.

 In its simplest form, if a web page is not relevant to a query, it shouldn’t rank.
-That is, of course, obvious, but the discussion is much more nuanced than that.
-To illustrate, let’s say we have 10 pieces of content that are relevant enough to be considered for ranking for a query.
-Let’s further say that they have “relevance scores” (RS) like this:
+This is obvious, of course, but the discussion is much more nuanced than that.
+To illustrate this, let’s say we have ten pieces of content that are relevant enough to be considered for ranking for a query.
+Let’s further assume that they have “relevance scores” (RS) like this:

-This looks like it could be a pretty good ranking algorithm on the surface.
+This looks to be a pretty good ranking algorithm on the surface.
 We’re ranking the most relevant content on top.
-You’ll notice too that the relevance scores are set in a really narrow range, and that makes sense.
+You’ll also notice that the relevance scores are set in a very narrow range, which makes sense.
 In short, if you’re not relevant, you shouldn’t rank, regardless of the number of links pointing to your page or site.

-The problem is that it’s pretty easy to make pieces of content look highly relevant just by stuffing the right words in it, and the most relevant content may in fact be giving very poor information to users.
-So let’s add a new score called quality score (QS) (not the AdWords version of this term, but an actual organic evaluation of a page’s quality instead), and see how that impacts our algorithm:
+The problem is that it’s easy to make pieces of content look highly relevant by stuffing the right words in it, and the most relevant content may, in fact, be giving very poor information to users.
+So, let’s add a new score called quality score (QS)—not the AdWords version of this term, but an actual organic evaluation of a page’s quality instead)—and see how that impacts our algorithm:

 This appears to be an improvement, and it probably is.
-The problem here is that, as with measuring relevance, measuring quality is a difficult thing to do.
-So let’s add one more element to the mix, that of a Link Score (LS), and leverage that to let the “marketplace at large” give us an indication on what content is the best on this topic.
-Here is what that looks like:
+The problem is that, as with measuring relevance, measuring quality is a difficult thing to do.
+Let’s add one more element to the mix, a link score (LS), and leverage that to let the “marketplace at large” give us an indication of what content is the best on this topic.
+Here’s what that looks like:

-See how the rankings shifted around between the three scenarios?
+Notice how the rankings shifted around between the three scenarios?
 And pretty substantially at that.
-In this simplistic mock-up of the Google algorithm, it’s pretty clear that links are very important.
+In this simple mockup of the Google algorithm, it’s pretty clear that links are essential.
 Want to know the Spearman correlation for links as a ranking factor in the third scenario shown?
 It’s 0.28.
 This is a major simplification of the Google algorithm, but even based on this, you can see why very high Spearman scores are hard to achieve.